understrap/understrap/README.md

 How to use the build-in Widget Slider?
 =
 The frontpage slider is widget driven.
-Simply add more than one widget to widget position.
+Simply add more than one widget to widget position "Hero".
 - Click on Appearance -> Widgets
 - Add two or more widgets of any kind to widget area "Hero"
 - Thats it